-Similar to Sheldon, I grew up in a family that lived and breathed real estate.
-I can remember when I was growing up in Charlottetown, Prince Edward Island sitting at my grandparents table after supper, listening to my grandfather on the phone negotiate sales on waterfront acreages with buyers from New England, New York, and Germany.
-From a young age I always loved to jump in the car with my Grandfather, dad, or uncles to go look at homes around Charlottetown or acreages in rural areas that they were listing (they always put their signs up themselves, unlike here in Edmonton where we outsource it).
+Similar to Sheldon, I grew up in a family that lived and breathed real estate, but my upbringing was in Charlottetown, Prince Edward Island.
+I remember sitting at my grandparents’ table after supper, listening to my grandfather on the phone negotiating sales of waterfront acreages with buyers from New England, New York, and Germany.
+From a young age, I always loved to jump in the car with my Grandfather, dad, or uncles to go look at homes around Charlottetown or acreages in rural areas that they were listing.

 My grandfather Stanley had started Mol Real Estate, the first real estate brokerage in PEI, in 1962 after moving to the “Island” from Chatham, Ontario.
 Before he began selling real estate on PEI, any person who wanted to buy or sell property would have to visit the office of one specific lawyer who would have two piles of paper on his desk; one for people who wanted to buy, and one for those who wanted to sell.
 Anyone who was interested would have to come to his office and sort through the piles themselves.
 Within a couple of years, Stanley had introduced marketing strategies to PEI that were cutting edge at the time, such as holding open houses and targeting specific markets by advertising in specialized newspapers in the US, and Europe.